radiatedsaturn7/java-thread-dump-analyzer/DOC.md

 the cached result and return counts more quickly.
 The cache holds up to ten distinct dumps; when it grows beyond this size the least recently used entry is evicted to free memory.
+You can clear all cached dumps at any time using the **Clear Cache** button on the upload page.
 Recent file names are listed on the upload page so you can see which dumps were analyzed most recently.
 If you upload exactly two dumps at once the server will also display which threads are new in the second dump and which disappeared since the first.
+If multiple dumps are uploaded, the server also lists any threads that remain `RUNNABLE` in all of them as potential **high CPU** candidates.

 ## Keeping This Guide Updated